-The Yamaha HS5 studio monitor belongs to Yamaha’s iconic HS series.
+The Yamaha HS5 belongs to Yamaha’s iconic HS line of studio monitors.
 The brand has been producing quality monitors in this segment for well over 50 years.

-It falls in the same segment as the JBL 1 series 104 — the current market-leader — as high-quality monitors for amateurs and semi-professionals.
+It falls in the same segment as the JBL 1 series 104 — the current market leader — as high-quality monitors for amateurs and semi-professionals.

-Yamaha is currently the world’s largest manufacturer of musical instruments.
-It also makes high-quality related products such as AV equipment
+In fact, it’s currently the world’s largest manufacturer of musical instruments, also making high-quality related products such as AV equipment

 Although Yamaha is a part of various productions, the wing responsible for making musical gear is Yamaha Pro Audio.
 It was founded in 1969 and produced its first mixer —the PM200 — in 1972.

 Its quality has been well rewarded, as well.
 Yamaha has received the highest nominations in technical achievement in the TEC Awards over the last 20 years.

-- Unsurpassed clarity.
+- Unsurpassed clarity

-- Incredible detailing.
+- Incredible detailing

-- Great imaging.
+- Great imaging

-- Excellent transient response.
+- Excellent transient response

-- Offers great value.
+- Offers great value

-- Sound peaks at 1kHz.
+- Sound peaks at 1kHz

-- Bass quality drops in treated rooms.
+- Bass quality drops in treated rooms

 Studio Monitor Buyers Guide

-Studio monitors are for individuals looking to produce or listen to music in their home, home studio or amateur, professional setup.
-They allow musicians to get a feel for the music without spending an excessive amount of money on gear.
+Studio monitors are for individuals looking to produce or listen to music in their home studio or amateur/professional setup.

-You shouldn’t look to invest more than 500 to 700 dollars when you’re first starting.
+I believe you shouldn’t look to invest more than 500 to 700 dollars when you’re first starting.
 This is why the Yamaha HS5 is ideal.

 Here are some important Yamaha HS5 review factors to consider before you select your next studio monitor:

-- Studio size.
+- Studio size

-- Style and genre of music.
+- Style and genre of music

-- Studio treatment.
+- Studio treatment

 The monitors’ size should be directly proportional to your studio size.